TooTall18T/tool_length_probe/README.md

-# Explanation of using the tool length probe subroutine for Probe Basic from TooTall18T .
+# Explanation of using the tool length probe subroutine for Probe Basic and other GUIs from TooTall18T .
-Version 4.0.1 as of 07.12.2024
+Version 5.0.0 as of 10.12.2024
 https://github.com/TooTall18T/tool_length_probe

 ---